SignTools/SignTools/README.md

 Introducing `ios-signer-service` - a self-hosted, cross-platform service to sign iOS apps and install them on your device, all without a computer.

+The setup consists of two parts:

+- This web service, which runs on a server with any operating system/architecture, and exposes a website where you can upload apps for signing.
+The website is the only place a user interacts with.
-The setup consists of two parts - this web service, which can run on any computer, and a macOS builder, which this service controls to perform the actual signing.
-The builder integration is minimal, so any API-enabled Continuous Integration (CI) service, such as GitHub, can be used.
+- A macOS builder server, which the web service uses to perform the actual signing.
+The builder requirements are minimal, so any API-enabled Continuous Integration (CI) service, such as GitHub, can be used.

+More information can be found in the installation section.

-## Legal Disclaimer
+## Disclaimer

 This project is self-hosted; there is no public service.
 It does not provide any alternative catalog of apps.
 It does not give you free signing certificates, or circumvent any protective measures - you must have a valid **signing certificate** and **provisioning profile**.
 This project does not provide, promote, or support any form of piracy.
 This project is aimed solely at people who want to install homebrew apps on their device, much like the popular [AltStore](https://github.com/rileytestut/AltStore).